 This distinction can be very important because many insurance company policies exclude soil movement or settlement as a covered hazard when making a collapse claim.
 An insurance carrier might contend that a collapse claim is excluded because it is the product of a settling foundation rather than a sudden collapse.
 Insurance companies employing this defense often use experts in soil mechanics who will use evidence obtained through soil borings and other forms of investigation to justify exclusion of the damage as the product of soil mechanics and settling issues.

 If you have a collapse claim, there are a number of forms of evidence that can be critical in pursuing your claim.
-Florida property damage claim attorney J.P.
-Gonzalez-Sirgo routinely utilizes his own experts, such as structural engineers often with a background in soil mechanics and engineering.
+The use of experts such as structural engineers with a background in soil mechanics and engineering may be necessary.
 An expert with this background can provide assistance in communicating how the collapse occurred and furnish expert testimony on causation.
 Because insurance companies attempting to deny such claims routinely use engineering experts, policyholders need an experienced Florida claims attorney to fight attempts by insurance companies to deny this type of property damage claim.
-Mr. Gonzalez-Sirgo is uniquely qualified to deal with the insurance carrier tactic of denying a collapse claim as falling within the exclusion for foundation settlement because he is a former claims adjuster.

 Before and after photos can constitute another important type of evidence in a collapse case.
 While it may seem like the insurance adjuster is taking lots of photos, this can be misleading if a small area of the structure becomes the focus of the claim.
 A policyholder should take lots of pictures to supplement those taken by the insurance adjuster.
 Policyholders also can make the going easier by taking plenty of pictures prior to any damage.
 The contrast shown by pictures taken prior to and after a collapse occurs can prove fundamental in proving the mechanics of a collapse as well as the cause.